Burn Notice Characters

 Burn Notice TV character Bonnie played by Cindy Taylor, photo

 She is an apprentice con-woman, girlfriend of Greg who both hang out on their mentor, Quentin King's, boat.
 They do scams on elderly people claiming that they have won prizes in order to gain entry to their homes and obtain financial information.
 Their scheme's came unraveled when they scammed and injured a friend of MWs mother and M took her as a client.
 She met detectives 'Cagney and Lacey' (Sam and Fiona) who told them 'not to leave town' - so they did.
 [See under Greg.]
-Current location: Detained.

 Seen in episodes: 2